manullah/gigih3.0-assessment/README.md

 Frontend -> https://b3mduqzf3g.ap-southeast-2.awsapprunner.com

-\*the frontend deployment is still issues you can run locally and use this .env.local
+\*the frontend deployment is still issues you can run locally and use this .env.local and run on http://localhost:5173

 ```bash
 VITE_BASE_URL=http://localhost:5173